118th US Colored Infantry

 SERVICE: Siege operations against Petersburg and Richmond November, 1864. to April, 1865.
 Occupation of Richmond April 3, 1865.
 Duty in the Dept. of Virginia till June.
 Moved to Brazos Santiago, Texas, June and July.
 Duty at Brownsville and at various points on the Rio Grande till February, 1866.
 Mustered out February 6, 1866.

 One Williamson County man is known to have served in the 118th US Colored Infantry Regiment.
-Rufus Hightower was born in Williamson County and enlisted in Bowling Green, Kentucky on September 22, 1864.
+Rufus Hightower was born in Williamson County around 1845 and enlisted for a one-year term in Bowling Green, Kentucky on September 22, 1864.
 He served as a substitute for a drafted white man.
-Following the war he married Sallie Gamble in Nashville.
+From February to May 1865, he served as a bugler and then was the bugler at the regimental headquarters in June 1865.
+In July 1865 he was the chief bugler of the regiment.
+Hightower mustered out in Brownsville, Texas, on September 23, 1865.
+Following the war, he married Sallie Gamble in Nashville.
 He worked as a watchman for the federal government.
+It is not yet known when or where he died.

 Resources: